Location.com logo

 Cost Transparency

-Customers frequently mentioned a lack of transparency regarding costs and felt pressured into unnecessary treatments, leading to dissatisfaction with the value of services.
+Customers frequently mentioned a lack of clear communication regarding costs and felt pressured into unnecessary treatments, leading to dissatisfaction with the value of services.

 • JM